akerl/pkgforge/README.md

 ## Installation

-    gem install pkgforger
+    gem install pkgforge

 ## License

-pkgforger is released under the MIT License.
+pkgforge is released under the MIT License.
 See the bundled LICENSE file for details.